Submit one of the following applications:

 The Financial Aid Office helps SJCC students apply for and obtain funds from a variety of financial aid programs.
-Visit us office during open hours or attend one of several workshops held throughout the year.
+Visit our office during open hours or attend workshops held throughout the year as applicable to you.
 Check with the Financial Aid Office for more details.

 Student aid comes in many forms and from many sources.
 The US Department of Education provides most student aid.
 Other sources of aid come from the state, the college, and private organizations.